 Tripping Current: 5-10 times the rated current

-Purpose: Protecting the electrical circuits of equipment that causes surge current
+Purpose: Protecting the electrical circuits of equipment that cause surge current

-Application: Used in commercial or industrial facilities where there is a risk of excessive short circuit currents.
+Application: Used in commercial or industrial facilities where there are more risks of excessive power surges and short circuit currents.
 This includes small transformers, lighting, pilot devices, control circuits, and coils

 Tripping Current: 10-20 times the rated current